PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 Safe and effective ingredients include turmeric, kojic acid (1-2%), vitamin C (10-20%), niacinamide, azelaic acid, alpha arbutin, and tranexamic acid.

-Avoid hydroquinone over 2% concentration, which can cause ochronosis (permanent darkening) in melanin-rich skin with prolonged use.
+Avoid hydroquinone over 2% concentration, which can cause permanent darkening in melanin-rich skin with prolonged use.

-Also be cautious with high-strength retinoids, strong chemical peels, and aggressive laser treatments—all can trigger more PIH if they cause irritation.
+Also be cautious with high-strength retinoids and strong chemical peels.
+These can trigger more PIH if they cause irritation.

 Can melasma be cured permanently?

 Melasma cannot be permanently cured but can be effectively managed long-term.
-It's a chronic condition that tends to recur with sun exposure and hormonal changes.
+It is a chronic condition that tends to recur with sun exposure and hormonal changes.

 Should I use retinol for hyperpigmentation on dark skin?